cknotz/conjointdatachecks/readme.md

 # conjointdatachecks

-This is an R package -- in development -- that contains two (so far) lightweight functions to check the quality of data from conjoint survey experiments.
+This is an R package that contains two (so far) lightweight functions to check the quality of data from conjoint survey experiments.

 One function, `carryTest()`, checks the data for carryover effects using the